hoongdoong/youtube-popular-vids-vn/Analysis.md

   - Videos with contents of challenging, gaming, film, short film and sports.
   - Videos in 'Entertainment', 'Music', 'People & Blog', 'Sports' categories.
   - ...
-- Some patterns which are shared betweent those videos include
+- Some patterns which are shared between those videos include
   - Video content which can satisfies the popular tastes of users
   - Published hours are mainly between 18:00 and 21:00
   - ...